Virtual Event FAQ’s

 How do I include multiple remote presenters?

 There are many technologies that allow you to connect with remote presenters.
 They can even speak to one another or speak while presenting slides.
-To make it look and sound more professional when presenters are broadcasting from home, we have a “Webcast in a Box” kit that includes upgraded microphones, backdrops, lighting along with a digital camera.
-The key is to set up and test all connections and technology prior to the event.
+To make it look and sound more professional when presenters are broadcasting from home, we have a “Webcast in a Box” kit we ship to your door that includes high quality microphones, backdrops, and lighting along with a digital camera.
+The key to prevent technological issues during your virtual event is to set up and test all connections and technology prior to showtime.

 Is there any special equipment needed to record video at home?

 Of course, anyone can record a video on their laptop or phone.
 But if it’s going to be broadcast, we recommend some upgrades that really improve the quality such as a condenser microphone and a halo ring or “selfie” light.
-Here’s a complete guide to webcasting from home.
+For more tips, check out our complete guide to webcasting from home.

 How do I include sponsors in my virtual event?